Closed Circuit Systems - residency with the Institute of Neurology at UCL, Plun-Favreau lab.

 This publication is the culmination of two years of artistic research, conversation and events.
 It touches on themes of conspiracy, archives, magic and nonsense to present a portrait of the Plun-Favreau lab.
 A variety of essays, visual work and links to sound and video provide a platform to engage with and become lost in the web created by this residency through which one may begin to navigate the dense space around which science orbits.

-Stocked at (London) Forma/Presse books, SE1 4GW and (Glasgow) Good Press G1 5PD
+Stocked at (London) Forma/Presse books, Tender Books, TACO & Good Press (Glasgow)

 Closed Circuit Systems: Space Madness